JehoonChung/jehoonchung.github.io/_pages/about.md

 ---

 Welcome!
-I am a second-year Finance PhD student at the Kelley School of Business, Indiana University.
+I am a second-year Finance PhD student at the Kelley School of Business, Indiana University Bloomington.

 My primary research focus is on corporate, household, and climate finance.
 I am currently interested in the transmission of environmental risks through financial markets under regulatory frictions.